-Language falls short here (note again the language of gesture!).
+Language falls short here.
 New ideas about argument, fresh understandings of long-running questions about how change happens (or doesn’t) erupt from the interplay of dance, speech, set design, lighting, sound collage, music, and video design in Power Goes.
 These are at once evocative and provocative modes of expression, capable of doing things that words alone cannot.
+Language falls short, indeed.

-Dance possesses a deep history of its own, of course, but it also might become a compelling part of intellectual history methods.
+Dance possesses its own deep history, of course, independent of the world of intellectual history, but it also might become a compelling part of intellectual history methods.
 Bringing dance’s physicality into play with language, placing its capacities for new kinds of comprehension and communication within intellectual history’s mix of evidence and interpretation, form and content, positioning and reasoning—this can only extend our ability to understand thought in all its dimensions.
 The ideas of bodies should join the body of ideas.